Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 - Policyholder’s relatives in the same household

-- Passengers (if they don’t have their own PIP coverage to place claim under)
+- Passengers (if they don’t have their own PIP coverage to place a claim under)

 - Other authorized drivers of your insured vehicle

-- Policyholder and family members if struck by another vehicle when a pedestrian (in some states).
+- Policyholders and family members if struck by another vehicle when a pedestrian (in some states).